 WANI demonstrates application of environmental flows, to support the health of aquatic ecosystems and the well-being of people who depend on them.
 Environmental flow regimes integrate the needs of people and nature.

 The WANI toolkit series support learning on how to mainstream an ecosystems approach in water resource management and builds on practical case studies to show how key principles of sustainable water management are implemented in river basins.

 WANI publications form a key element that support the establishment of legal, economic or outreach instruments.
 They are at the centre of the learning process, combining learning strategies such as story-telling, teaching, testing new ideas, and staff exchanges.

 WANI supports a wide range of water-related projects in different locations around the world, working at the regional, national and local levels in IUCN operational regions across Asia, Africa, Europe, Oceania and America.

-Here you can find audio reports produced by WANI.
-Each month, we bring you the latest news and features from the world of water.
-WANI's audios profile projects on the ground, while looking into the human stories behind the headlines.
+Here you can find case studies produced by WANI.
+In these documents, we bring you the latest news and features from the world of water in each of our regions.
+WANI's case studies profile projects on the ground, while looking into the human stories behind the headlines.